gordonguthrie/voluntaryunionwebsite/docs/why_github.md

 But computer systems in their raw state are just files of text.
 It can be used by anyone to collaborate on shared text.

+But it equally it allows anyone to fork this draft bill and collaborate on their own distinct version of it.
+The text is licensed under the [Create Commons Attribution (V4) License](https://creativecommons.org/licenses/by/4.0/).

-A number of legislatures like [Washington DC](https://github.com/DCCouncil/law-xml), [New York State Senate](https://github.com/nysenate/OpenLegislation
+<span class="newthought">A number of legislatures</span> like [Washington DC](https://github.com/DCCouncil/law-xml) and the [New York State Senate](https://github.com/nysenate/OpenLegislation
-) for instance, publish their law on GitHub - because they too are shared text.
+) already publish their law on GitHub.

 There are two things that make it particular useful.